compgeolab/website/manual/checklist.md

    invitation.
 Please remind him if you don't get one.
 1. Setup Slack on your computer/tablet/phone or use the website version:
    [compgeolab.slack.com](https://compgeolab.slack.com)
-1. Install [Zoom](https://zoom.us/), we'll be using this for video conferences.
 1. Create an account on [GitHub](https://github.com/).
 Make sure you remember your user name.
 Make it something professional (this will be associated with your future publications from the lab).